shunyeka-spl/autobotAI-integrations/docs/slack/Integrate.md

 ### What You’ll Need

 #### OAuth Token
 An **OAuth Token** is a token provided by Slack that allows your application to interact with Slack's API.
-This token can be a user or bot token, depending on the use case, but a user token is recommended for enabling no-code actions.
+This token can be a user or bot token, depending on the use case, but a **user token is recommended for enabling no-code actions**.
 The minimum required permissions include:
 - `channels:read`
 - `groups:read`
 - `im:read`